AxioWorld/Houdini_ComfyUI/README.md

 # Installation

+- Donwload Zip file or git clone the Repositories
--move Houdini_ComfyUI.json to C:\Users[YourUserName]\Documents\houdini20.5\packages
+- Move Houdini_ComfyUI.json to C:\Users[YourUserName]\Documents\houdini20.5\packages
+(if you don't see packages folder , create this)

--Replace "HCOMFYUI" by your Houdini_ComfyUI path
+- Replace "HCOMFYUI" by your Houdini_ComfyUI path

--Run Houdini and click on Install Dependencies (first btn in the shelf)
+- Run Houdini and click on Install Dependencies (first btn in the shelf)

--Then Install Comfy (second btn)
+- Then Install Comfy (second btn)

--copy all the models to the comfyUI model directory at the correct  location
+- copy all the models to the comfyUI model directory at the correct  location

 https://huggingface.co/city96/FLUX.1-dev-gguf/tree/main
 https://huggingface.co/comfyanonymous/flux_text_encoders/blob/main/clip_l.safetensors